top of page

 4. Have Fun!

-• D&D is a role playing game, the most important thing to have is to enjoy the game!
+• D&D is a role playing game; the most important thing is to enjoy the game!

 • Feel free to be creative in how you want to do your actions.